rubensantibanezacosta/Ocio_Open/docs/English Readme.md

 * Backend
 * Database

 You need to have node.js installed in your development environment.
-Recommended LTS version: https://nodejs.org/es/
+LTS version recommended : https://nodejs.org/es/

-Once cloned, you must update dependencies.
+Once cloned, you must update the dependencies.

 ```
 cd frontend/